 HOWEVER, as great as these items are, do they fall under the category of ABSOLUTE necessity?
 Probably not…unless you bump it up to 13 items instead of 10.
 These items definitely make life better, but you can successfully survive without them.
 We did before I finally caved, and friends of ours are still holding strong.
 There are baby items I found we absolutely needed, though.
 So, without further ado… Our top 10 MUST HAVE baby items:

-- Car mirror – This was one thing I didn’t see on many lists, but it makes my top ten easily.
+This was one thing I didn’t see on many lists, but it makes my top ten easily.
 It’s impossible to see the baby without a mirror while you’re driving, and that scares me.
 Invest in this and use it.
 You won’t be sorry.
 It’s even an item that we buy now for all baby gifts we give.
 I feel so much better knowing exactly what is going on in that car seat at all times, and once baby is bigger and older, it’ll be a fun toy for him/her on car rides!
 You can find a cheap one here.
+I really like the design of this mirror.
+One challenge we’ve had with our mirror is getting the right angle and making the straps work for the kind of headrest that seat has.
+This design allows you to angle the mirror whichever way you need to, and the strap can be used horizontally or vertically.
+This is much better than the one we are using!

-These are the top ten baby items we wouldn’t survive without, in addition to the obvious necessities like a car seat, crib, bottles if not exclusively nursing, diapers, wipes, clothes, probably a pacifier, and maybe a stroller.
+These are the top ten baby items we wouldn’t survive without, in addition to the obvious necessities like a car seat (we have loved our Chicco KeyFit 30!), crib, bottles if not exclusively nursing, diapers, wipes, clothes, probably a pacifier, and maybe a stroller.
 Depending on your lifestyle, you may not really need a stroller until later.
 We have only just recently started using our stroller.
 I paid way too much for something I thought I “needed” and have hardly ever used.
 Other people are different, though, and use their stroller all the time, so use your best judgment!

 Are there any other baby items you absolutely couldn’t live without?
 Leave a note in the comments!